-Lockie et al. made recommendations for close grip bench press to be utilized by athletes who require explosive upper body force while keeping the elbows close to the body.
+Lockie et al. recommended close grip bench press to be utilized by athletes who require explosive upper body force while keeping the elbows close to the body.

-An example of this would be basketball players who pass the ball off the chest to other players, but also includes netball, boxing, rugby and American football athletes.
+An example would be basketball players who pass the ball off the chest to other players but also include netball, boxing, rugby, and American football athletes.

-Therefore, beyond powerlifting, many sport athletes include bench press for the purposes of upper body development.
-However, if you are not competing as a powerlifter you may actually benefit from closer grip bench press work instead of the more widely accepted wide grip.
+Therefore, beyond powerlifting, many athletes include bench presses for the purposes of upper body development.
+However, if you are not competing as a powerlifter, you may benefit from closer grip bench press work instead of the more widely accepted wide grip.

 7. Better for Lifters with Long Arms

-Lifters with proportionally longer arms have a longer path to lockout and therefore, would benefit from doing the close grip bench press in order to strengthen their triceps and improve their lockout strength.
+Lifters with proportionally longer arms have a longer path to lockout and, therefore, would benefit from doing the close grip bench press to strengthen their triceps and improve their lockout strength.

-With that in mind, including close grip work and increasing the range of motion of the lift is a way to exploit your weaknesses if you have longer limbs and make your wider grip bench press feel stronger.
+With that in mind, including close grip work and increasing the lift's range of motion is a way to exploit your weaknesses if you have longer limbs and make your wider grip bench press feel stronger.